 The early days of color in film

-Many early filmakers and innovators employed the use of stenciling, or hand coloring film images.
-The movie Trip to the Moon (1902) required an entire assembly line of workers to color every frame.
-Just take a look at the footage of the film and you can see how laborious this task was.
+Many early filmmakers and innovators employed the use of stenciling, or hand coloring film images.
+The movie A Trip to the Moon (1902) required an entire assembly line of workers to color every frame.

 For a film to have this kind of color in the early twentieth century is impressive, but it is hard to see how these color processes evolved into the coloring and color theory that we see today.
 How did these vintage coloring techniques evolve into what we see on the big screen today?
 Kinemacolor opened the doors to color technology in cinema.

 The first known film to successfully use the Kinemacolor process was A Visit to the Seaside (1908).
 The Kinemacolor process was revolutionary.
 It utilized red and green filters on alternating frames to simulate the colors of the film.
 Take a look at the footage of the film and note the use of green and red in the Kinemacolor process that create various shades.

 While the Kinemacolor process undoubtedly opened new doors to color in cinema, it still did not represent the full spectrum of colors on screen.
 The sole use of red and green filters left some images washed out.
 The lack of blue left out a range of the color spectrum from images.